contextDAO/Documentation/updates/1 - ETH Denver 2022 and beyond.md

-# Future for Unite DAO
+# The Future for Unite DAO

-We believe standard are a public good.
-This means that they should be fu people who make them and maintain them should be paid well.
+We believe standards are a public good.
+Therefore people who make standards and maintain them should be paid well.

-During the past month, we have been thinking about how our Tokenomics should look like and the main features of the protocol native token, FI DE.
-Finally, we arrived to two main conclusions.
+During the past month, we have been thinking about Tokenomics and the main features of the protocol native token — FIDE.

+Finally, we arrived at two main conclusions.

-The first one, FI DE will give voting power over the DAO, the selection and creation of standards.
+FIDE will give voting power over the DAO, the selection, and the creation of standards.
-The second one, FI DE must catch the long-term value creation of UNITE DAO in order to guarantee financial sustainability.
+FIDE must catch the long-term value creation of Unite DAO to guarantee financial sustainability.

-Said that, we knew that, to start the project, we needed three things:
-A multidisciplinary core team committed and involved with the project.
+To start the project, we needed three things: a multidisciplinary core team is committed and involved with the project.
-An initial amount of capital to bankroll the first phases of UNITE DAO development.
+Second - an initial amount of capital to bankroll the first phases of Unite DAO development.
 A community conformed by key partners within the ecosystem.

+So we did that!

-So that we did.
-Now, we have a team, and we have the partners.
-People, protocols and DAOS who want to join this awesome community.
+We have a Team, and we have the Partners — people, protocols, and DAOs who want to join this fantastic community.

 The time to decide how to raise funds has come.

-We had in mind a couple of ideas, such as a TBE and a potential tokenswap.
-None of them were good enough for us.
+We had in mind a couple of ideas, such as a TBE and a potential token swap.
+But, unfortunately, none of them were good enough ideas for us.

-So finally, we realized the best way to raise funds and create a community simultaneously is a GENESIS EVENT.
+So finally, we realized the best way to raise funds and create a community simultaneously is a Genesis Event.

 Soon we will give more details about our next steps.
 The WHEN and HOW still need to be confirmed.

-For more details, join us today at 3pm to learn more about UniteDAO and become part of the community
+For more details, join our [Discord Server](https://discord.gg/7RwPerFPe8).